 Our Billing Calendar will indicate the dates we are closed for the Thanksgiving, Christmas and New Year holidays.
 We are open for all other holidays and school closures.
 We will not have Kids’ Day Out, Kids’ Night Out, or birthday parties on the dates we are closed.

-Tuition will be drafted on the 4th of every month for the next session. $35.00 will be added for each declined withdraw or charge.
+Tuition will be drafted on or about the 25th of every month for the next session. $35.00 will be added for each declined withdraw or charge.
 If a payment has been declined and corrective action is not taken, we reserve the right to release the spot to another child.
 We do not send out receipts of payment so you are encouraged to check your statements monthly.

 Attendance in class is the first step to progress in gymnastics.
 We hope that our students make every effort to attend all classes regularly.
 However, if something comes up that prevents attendance, we do not refund for missed classes, nor do we have space for make-up opportunities.
 You can, however, request a discounted pass for a Kids’ Day Out or Kids’ Night Out event (whichever is appropriate for the student’s age).
 We will allow for only one pass per session and they must be utilized within 60 days of the date issued.